liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/04-liferay-npm-bundler/09-changes-between-bundler-1.x-and-2.x.markdown

 Namespacing means that each widget gets its own dependencies.
 Only using the bundler this way obtains the same functionality as standard bundlers like webpack or Browserify, so you wouldn't need a specific tool like liferay-npm-bundler.
-Since @product@ is a widget based architecture, sharing dependencies among different widgets would be very beneficial.
+Since @sharepoint@ is a widget based architecture, sharing dependencies among different widgets would be very beneficial.

 In bundler 1.x that deduplication was made automatically, but there was no